-1. Brand advertiser count of 311 as at 31 December 2020, up 11% on 31 December 2019 (280)
+1. Brand advertiser count of 396 in Q4 2021, up 32% on Q4 2020 (301)

-Brand advertiser count measures Audioboom's active customers.
+Brand advertiser count measures Audioboom's active customers for our Premium advertising product.
 Key drivers of this KPI growth include: addition of new content genres to widen brand appeal; overall market growth and expansion of brands advertising in podcasts; optimal campaign performance with agency campaigns resulting in new agency clients being added.

-- 2. Revenue per 1,000 downloads (eCPM) for December 2020 increased 32% to US\$38.99 (December 2019: US\$29.60) - e-CPM is a measure of the value we extract from every 1,000 downloads on the platform, and how we optimise the supply of available advertising inventory.
-Growth drivers for this KPI include: increasing fill rates; increasing ad rates; developing a second-window revenue model to monetise back-catalogue content. - 3.
-Total available premium advertising impressions for the 12 months to 31 December 2020 up 2% to 1,674 million (1,644 million to 31 December 2019)
+2. Revenue per 1,000 downloads (eCPM) for Q4 2021 increased 49% to US\$55.85 (Q4 2020: US\$37.55)

+e-CPM is a measure of the value we extract from every 1,000 downloads on the platform, and how we optimise the supply of available advertising inventory.
+Growth drivers for this KPI include: increasing fill rates; increasing pricing; expansion of Showcase to monetise back-catalogue content.

+3. Global Monthly Downloads for Q4 2021 up 39% to 113 million (81.7 million in Q4 2020)